From 15 hours a day on HR questions to 2: a case for AI HR Senior

 Repeated questions are faster.
 Sensitive ones are easier to review without losing control.

-After the three-month pilot, the biggest shift was where each answer began.
-Before, even repeated questions often took close to 30 minutes because operators had to reopen documents or find the colleague who remembered the exception.
-Now AI HR Senior clarifies the question and worker type first, then retrieves the relevant policy and draft from the knowledge library.
-Operators review an evidence-backed answer instead of writing from scratch.
-Payroll and performance questions are handled more carefully.
-The agent does not make the final call.
-It organizes the rules and evidence, then routes the case to admin review.
-Speed improved, but control stayed with the HR team.
+The biggest shift was where each answer started.
+Before, even repeated questions took close to 30 minutes, because operators had to reopen documents or find the colleague who remembered the exception.
+About 30 HR questions came in every day, so the team was effectively burning 15 hours a day just preparing answers.
+Now AI HR Senior pins down the question and the worker type first, then pulls the relevant policy and a draft out of the knowledge library.
+Operators check an evidence-backed answer instead of writing from scratch.
+The same 30 questions are usually done in under 2 hours.
+Payroll and performance get a different treatment.
+The agent never makes the final call.
+It organizes the rules and evidence and hands the case to admin review.
+Speed improved; control stayed with the HR team.

 What changed in practice